 There are a number of physical factors that go into what will bring about success—these depend on age, previous pregnancies, lifestyle, and type of fertility problem.
 That’s not to say that any of these will negate a successful IVF treatment entirely, but there are a lot of factors and many people won’t have the emotional or financial capacity to keep trying.

-2. IVF babies have more birth defects
+2. IVF babies have more birth defects.

 This myth is an outright lie.
 It might have been a worry back in the day, but there is no proof that says IVF causes birth defects or abnormalities.

-Children born naturally to parents without fertility problems have a 3% to 5% risk of birth defects, and there are no studies to show that children born through IVF have any higher risk rates.
+Children born naturally to parents without fertility problems have a three to five percent risk of birth defects, and there are no studies to show that children born through IVF have any higher risk rates.
 In a research study conducted by April Dawson and Dr. Jennita Reefhuis, they found that the number of birth defects was actually higher in children born naturally than in those using other techniques and reproductive technology.
 The natural birth group had 45 documented defects while the artificially birthed group only found 25.

 To ensure your embryos are free of any defects, do specific testing before they are implanted.
 PGD screening ensures the healthiest embryo is used.

-3. Stress lowers the success rate of IVF
+3. Stress lowers the success rate of IVF.

 According to an article included in the March 2014 edition of Human Reproduction, two stress chemicals linked to infertility were studied in over 400 woman.
 These two biomarkers are called alpha-amylase and cortisol.
 At the end of the study, it was concluded that those with a higher level of alpha-amylase were linked to higher infertility rates.